-- To ask questions during the presentation: type in the chat - If you need to access the ASL interpreters to ask your question, please use the "raise your hand" feature and we will call on you.

-To respond to questions: "thumbs up" reaction button

-Accessibility for this Presentation

-- To alert us to an issue, type in chat/use reaction buttons - Ex. "slow down please" or slow down button

-If the chat is not accessible to you, please email your questions to p.penner@disasterstrategies.org
+- To ask questions on the presentation: Use the Q&A feature - To respond to questions: "raise your hand" button OR type in chat. - To ask other questions, or alert us to an issue, type in chat/raise hand - Ex. "slow down please" - If the chat is not accessible you, please submit your questions to p.penner@disasterstrategies.org